Helmeted pygmy tyrant

-The helmeted pygmy tyrant (Lophotriccus galeatus) is a species of bird in the family Tyrannidae.
+The helmeted pygmy tyrant (Lophotriccus galeatus) is a species of bird in the family Tyrannidae, the tyrant flycatchers.
 It is found in Brazil, Colombia, French Guiana, Guyana, Peru, Suriname, and Venezuela.

-Its natural habitats are subtropical or tropical moist lowland forests and heavily degraded former forest.

-Taxonomy
+Taxonomy and systematics

 The helmeted pygmy tyrant was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1780 in his Histoire Naturelle des Oiseaux from a sample collected in Cayenne, French Guiana.
-The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
+The bird was also illustrated in a hand-colored plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Montacilla galeata in his catalogue of the Planches Enluminées.

-The helmeted pygmy tyrant is now placed in the genus Lophotriccus that was introduced by the German ornithologist Hans von Berlepsch in 1883.
-The species is monotypic.
+In the mid-twentieth century some authors placed the helmeted pygmy tyrant by itself in genus Colopteryx; that genus was soon merged into Lophotriccus.
+Several authors have suggested that genus Lophotriccus should be merged into genus Hemitriccus.
+Genus Lophotriccus had been introduced by the German ornithologist Hans von Berlepsch in 1883.
 The genus name combines the Ancient Greek lophos meaning "crest" with trikkos which is an unidentified small bird.
 In ornithology triccus is used to denote a tyrant flycatcher.
-The specific name galeatus is Latin for "helmeted".
+The specific epithet galeatus is Latin for "helmeted".

+The helmeted pygmy tyrant is monotypic.

+Description

+The helmeted pygmy tyrant is about 10 cm long and weighs 6 to 7 g.
+The sexes have the same plumage.
+Adults have long black crown feathers with grayish olive edges.
+They form a crest that it sometimes erects and fans; they extend beyond the rear of the head when folded.
+Adults have whitish lores on an otherwise olive face.
+Their back, rump, and uppertail coverts are olive.
+Their wings are dusky with olive edges on the flight feathers and tips on the coverts; the latter show as two faint wing bars.
+Their tail is dusky with olive edges on the feathers.
+Their throat and underparts are mostly whitish with faint gray streaks.
+They have a yellowish to orangish white iris, a gray bill with a pink base to the mandible, and grayish pink legs and feet.